Perfect World (Twice song): Background and release

 In June 2021, two teasers for "Perfect World" were posted before its release.
 The song was officially released on June 29, 2021.

 Composition

 "Perfect World" was composed by Woo Min Lee "collapsedone", Justin Reinstein, JJean and LACND, with lyrics written by Risa Horie.
 Running for 3 minutes and 3 seconds, the song is composed in the key of D-sharp minor with a tempo of 135 beats per minute.
+"Perfect World" was described as a fast-paced song that depicts a "strong woman" who is unfazed by any situation.

 Music video

-On June 29, 2021, the song's music video was released on YouTube.
-It was directed by Yoojeong Ko.
-Carmen Chin of NME described the video of the group performing the song with a "captivating" choreography routine, which later causes the stage to "crash and burn" around them.
+The song's music video, directed by Yoojeong Ko, was released on YouTube on June 29, 2021.
+In the video, Twice perform the song on a luxurious stage in a theatre.
+The people in the audience become increasingly disoriented as they are drawn in by the members' charms.
+By the end of the performance, the stage is crashing and burning around them.
+The dance choreography was created by Rian, Gabee, and Simeez of Lachica.

 Commercial performance

-In the week of July 7, 2021, "Perfect World" debuted and peaked at number twenty-four on the Billboard Japan Hot 100.
-It later received a Silver certification from the Recording Industry Association of Japan (RIAJ).
+The week of July 7, 2021, "Perfect World" debuted and peaked at number twenty-four on the Billboard Japan Hot 100.
+In March 2023, it was certified gold by the Recording Industry Association of Japan.